 Upon receipt of a student's report card showing a failing grade in a course, any parent may request reconsideration of a decision to not pass a student in a course by requesting review of the initial decision by letter to the building principal.
 If no request is received within five (5) days of student or parent's receipt of the report card, the decision will be final and non-appealable.
 The parent may appeal the decision within five (5) days of receipt of that decision by letter to the superintendent.
-If no request is received within five (5) days of the parent's receipt of the superintendent's decision will be final and non-appealable.
-The parent may appeal the decision will be final and non-appealable.
-The parent may appeal the superintendent's decision will be final and non-appealable.
+If no request is received within five (5) days of the parent's receipt of the superintendent's decision, that decision will be final and non-appealable.
 The parent may appeal the superintendent's decision to the Board of Education within five (5) days of receipt of that decision by letter to the clerk of the Board of Education.
 Consult the building principal for further information concerning the appeal process or for a copy of the School District's policy.